-Spectra offers two fantastic breast pumps for exclusively pumping – the S1 and the S2.
+Spectra offers two fantastic breast pumps – the S1 and the S2.
 What are the differences, and which one is right for you?
 Here are the features of each pump, and what you need to know to choose between the two Spectra breast pumps.

 What factors should you consider in choosing a breast pump?